jpellech/MusicTranscribe_old/README.md

 Then you can go to the webpage at the given IP address and upload your file there.

 **------Citations:------**
+aholman and Daudzarif created the front end of the user friendly webpage bundled in with MusicTranscribe.

 seperate_foreground_background() and  chroma_enhance() are by Brian McAfee from Librosa:
 Code source: Brian McFee
 License: ISC